Tips for Transition to College - Disability Services - Know the Steps

 Welcome to Illinois Valley Community College.
 If you are new or transitioning from another school and have a disability you will want to make the Disability Services Office one of your first stops.
 If you have an accommodation of a test reader or use of a calculator for math tests, please check in with the Disability Services Office (DSO) before you take your placement test so that you can receive the needed accommodations.

 Financial Aid - Grants and loans that help you pay for college.

 - Get your financial aid questions answered here: https://www.ivcc.edu/financialaid.aspz?id=4852

 - Generally available by October 1st of each year.

 - Get help from the IVCC counselors by calling: 815-224-0438 or you can visit their page by clicking here.

 - The Financial Aid Guide can help you with many common questions.

-– Testing in reading, English, math, and basic computer skills so you are placed in classes of the appropriate level (Assessment Center – 815-224-0542)
+You may be required to do placement testing in English, Math and/or Reading so that you are placed in classes of the appropriate level

 - Have it done by April 1 for fall and summer admission, and October 1 for spring admission